danchoi/soywiki/README.markdown

-Tip: I personally like using `netrw` (configured to use elinks) a lot more than using a conventional web browser, because it lets me keep all my URL bookmarks in text files and open, clip, and annotate them all in Vim.
+Tip: I personally like using `netrw` (configured to use elinks) a lot more than using a conventional web browser, because it lets me keep all my URL bookmarks in regular text files and open, clip, and annotate them all in SoyWiki and Vim.

 ## WikiLink autocompletion